Axionlike-particle generation by laser-plasma interaction: Models

 \subsection{Planar background field}

-Shown in Fig. \ref{fig:1d} as a simplized view, in a one-dimensional interaction, a probe (``pb'') photon annihilates while traveling in a parallel-polarized background (``bg'') field and a spinless axion is created.
+Shown in \fref{fig:1d} as a simplified view, in a one-dimensional interaction, a probe (``pb'') photon annihilates while travelling in a parallel-polarized background (``bg'') field and a spinless ALP is created.
 Under the slowly-varying envelope approximation (SVEA), we treat the probe laser beam as a plane wave transmitting along the longitudinal $x$-axis with a magnetic field like

-The vector $\hat{\mathbf{e}}_\text{pb}$ of probe in Eq. (\ref{eq:pb1}) indicates the probe's polarization which can be $y/z$-linear (in Fig. \ref{fig:1d}), or other combinations of independent polarization pairs such as left/right-circular and azimuthal/radial.
-Noticing both the plane-wave assumption and SVEA are pretty strong constraints, one should choose the probe carefully.
-For instance, a tight-focused laser beam can only be treated as plane wave within a Rayleigh distance from the focal point.
-And the plane-wave assumption requires the minimal transverse length scale of the wave package higher than the massive particle's Compton wavelength \cite{Gies_2009jhep, VillalbaChavez_2017} (details in Appendix).
+The vector $\hat{\bi{e}}_\mathrm{pb}$ of probe in \eref{eq:pb1} indicates the probe's magnetic polarization which can be $y/z$-linear (like in \fref{fig:1d}), or other combinations of independent polarization pairs such as left/right-circular and azimuthal/radial polarised.
+Both the plane-wave assumption and SVEA are pretty strong constraints.
+For instance, a tightly focused laser beam can only be treated as a plane wave within one Rayleigh range from the focal point.
+The ALP, however, is not necessary a planar wave \cite{Gies_2009jhep, VillalbaChavez_2017} if the minimal transverse length scale is too short.
+But the de Broglie wavelength of ALP is long enough so the effectiveness of conversion is not influenced due to diffraction.
+Since the post-generation ALPs have very limited influence on the probe, it is reasonable that we use the planar assumption to calculate the loss of photons.

-The other source factor in Eq.
-(2) is the background electric field.
-It can be (I) uniform (in the interaction area) or (II) having designed transverse structure.
-For the first model, the electric field goes as $\mathbf{E}_\text{bg,I} = E_0 \hat{\mathbf{e}}_\text{bg}$.
+The other source factor in \eref{eq:kleingordon} is the background electric field.
+It can either (I) be uniform (in the interaction area) or (II) have designed transverse structure.
+For the first model, the electric field goes as $\bi{E}_\mathrm{bg,I} = E_0 \hat{\bi{e}}_\mathrm{bg}$.
 We denote

-as polarization factor, which is a constant if the probe and background fields are of the same polarization pair mentioned above.
-Under these assumptions, the three-wave-mixing of ``a\textgamma\textgamma'' process gives an axion's wave function as (calculations in Appendix)
+as polarization factor, which will be a constant if the probe and background fields are of the same polarization pair mentioned above.
+Under these assumptions, the three-wave-mixing of ``$a\gamma\gamma$'' process gives an axion's wave function as